 Problem: A wooden handle will eventually split and break if a tang is inserted and the handle struck from the opposite end....I wanted some thing that could, within reason, "take a beating".

 6) First, I incorporated a solid 1/16th" thick ,brass, closed end ferrule over the end of the wooden handle morticed to the same shape.
-The same robust ferules I use on my gent saws.
+Similar to the robust ferules I use on my gent saws.
 If the spine should ever shift, it would simply transfer the impact to the heavy duty brass ferrule, much like that of a socket chisel.

 7) Next, I incorporated an impact rod threaded into the end of the 2" long brass tang traversing all the way through the wooden handle of choice and being capped off with a brass strike cap at the opposite end of the handle.
 The result is an impact rod that transfers the force of the blow to the tang and ultimately into the plate.
 Not into the wooden handle.